Swingin’ Sixties London Tour – Chelsea & The King’s Road

-The tour itinerary will focus on the epicentre of Sixties cool – Chelsea– where aristocracy ran .
+The tour itinerary will focus on the epicentre of Sixties cool – Chelsea

 So, what was so cool about Chelsea?
 Well, just about everything from music and fashion through literature and art.
 Even the food!
 The neighbourhood literally crawled with celebrities.
-The glamorous world of the movies was represented by Michael Caine, Diana Dors, Julie Garland, Terrance Stamp, Christopher Lee and many, many others.
-Roman Polankski married Sharon Tate at the Chelsea Registry Office, as did Judy Garland her 5th and http://perceptionlive.com/clomid-buy-online final husband.
+The glamorous world of the movies was represented by Michael Caine, Diana Dors, Judy Garland, Terrance Stamp, Christopher Lee and many, many others.
+Roman Polanski married Sharon Tate at the Chelsea Registry Office, as did Judy Garland her 5th and final husband among many others.

 The world of music was represented by the Beatles, Rolling Stones, Jimi Hendrix, Donovan, The Who and Eric Clapton amongst many others.
-Stars and wwanna-be stars from across the globe converged on Chelsea; from Brazil, future Minister of styljunki.com Culture but then political exile, came Gilberto Gil; from the USA The Eagles came to make thiwr forst albums, ‘Taking it Easy’ on the Kings Road; Jim Morrison staggered drunk out of the Chelsea Potter pub.
+Stars and wanna-be stars from across the globe converged on Chelsea – from Brazil, future Minister of Culture but then political exile, came Gilberto Gil.
+American band The Eagles came to make their first album on the Kings Road.
+Jim Morrison stayed on Eaton Square and frequented the Chelsea Potter pub…

 This the stamping ground of the notorious ‘bent copper’, Seargent Pilcher of the Chelsea Drug Squad (‘Semelina Pilchard’ as Lennon nicknamed him), who worked hard raiding apartments and ‘busting’ both celebrities and the unknown public alike!

-Local photographic studios turned out album covers like St Peppers, and music studios put the Pink Floyd and buy nexium safety Jethro Tull on wax.
-This was the usa viagra sales neighbourhood of the ‘angry young men’ of the Royal Court Theatre, and of woman’s liberationist, Germaine Greer.
-Oz magazine, house magazine of the counter-culture, was sold on the streets by a young Felix Denis, while photographer Martin Sharpe created some memorable album covers including the Cream’s ‘Disreali Gears’.
-Oh, yes, and this was where Ian Fleming decided where James Bond should live…
+Local photographic studios turned out album covers like St Peppers, and music studios put the Pink Floyd and Jethro Tull on wax.
+This was the neighbourhood of the ‘angry young men’ of the Royal Court Theatre, and of woman’s liberation hero Germaine Greer.
+Oh, yes, and this was where Ian Fleming decided where James Bond should live too…